gohugoio/hugo/content/en/hosting-and-deployment/deployment-with-rsync.md

 total size is 966,557  speedup is 85.86
 ```

-You can incorporate other proprocessing tasks into this deployment script as well.
+You can incorporate other processing tasks into this deployment script as well.